Top 10 Best Small Cars

 MINI used to be the first name in small cars, but not so much anymore.
 It’s not that the current MINI isn’t a good car, because it’s actually very good indeed.

-The real problem lies with the fact that it’s not actually all that small anymore.
+The real problem lies with the fact that it’s not actually all that small anymore, nor is it that affordable.
 At least not compared to the original MINI we all know and love.
 But if we look at this as a model in its own right and not related to the original in any way other than the name, it’s quite the contender.

 As most of you will probably guess, the MINI isn’t particularly cheap.
 There’s real quality on display here though, from the extremely attractive exterior styling to the funky, retro, high-quality interiors and all that with an exquisite range of BMW-derived engines to boot.

-The new interior isn’t quite as funky and unique as its predecessors but makes the MINI more appealing to a wider audience that might have been put off a little by the previous generation’s quirky design.
+The new interior isn’t quite as out there compared to its predecessor, but it makes the MINI more appealing to a wider audience that might have been put off a little by the previous generation’s quirky design.

-For those who like genuine individuality MINI offers custom door lights, cool exterior colour schemes, and even 3D-printed parts which allow owners to put their own unique stamp on things.
+For those who like genuine individuality MINI offers custom door lights, cool exterior colour schemes.
+There’s even 3D-printed parts which allow owners to put their own unique stamp on things.

 Unlike a lot of small cars the MINI is as comfortable on the motorway as it is nipping in and out of tight streets and spaces in the town or the city.
-Not only are the engines up to the job, the interior is more than comfortable enough for even the longest of journeys, and that can’t be said of a lot of small cars.
-This is a really likeable car that’s easy to live with, as pointed out by Auto Express in a long-term test of the Mini.
+Not only are the engines up to the job, the interior is more than comfortable enough for even the longest of journeys.

 - Excellent engines and great to drive